 The essential ingredients to successfully introduce allied health assistants

-Specifically, the culmination of our work in this field has led to a clear understanding that sustainable and successful implementation of new (assistant) roles requires:
+Specifically, the sustainable and successful implementation of new (assistant) roles requires:

-- Strategic support, engagement and direction from everyone in the organisation who is likely to be impacted by the new role;
+- Strategic support, engagement and direction from everyone in the organisation likely to be impacted by the new role

 In the twenty years we have been researching the allied health workforce and assistant models of care, we know that implementing new roles without adhering to these principles can lead to much less successful outcomes and can compound inefficiencies rather than address them.